 |ENGL3440||MARRS, CODY||MWF||1 :25 PM||0136|

 What is the relationship between literature and philosophy?
 In what ways is writing an act of philosophizing, and vice versa?
 This course addresses these questions in two ways: first, by exploring accounts of literature’s philosophical resonances from ancient Greece to today; and, second, by examining literature that explicitly tests out beliefs, concepts, and ideas.
-Across the semester, we will therefore read a wide range of poets, novelists, and philosophers, from Plato to Octavia Butler.
+Across the semester, we will therefore read a wide range of poets, novelists, and philosophers.

 Octavia Butler, Dawn (paperback, Aspect) - Xenogenesis, Book 1

 Elaine Scarry, On Beauty and Being Just (paperback, University of Chicago Press)

 Ralph Waldo Emerson, Essential Writings (paperback, Modern Library)

 Joseph Tanke and Colin McQuillan, ed., The Bloomsbury Anthology of Aesthetics (paperback, Bloomsbury/Continuum)

 Mark Twain, Collected Tales, Sketches, Speeches, and Essays, Volume 2 (paperback, Library of America)

 Ursula Le Guin, The Dispossessed (paperback, Harper Perennial Modern Classics)